nasa-gibs/worldview/config/default/common/config/metadata/stories/california_british_columbia_wildfires_summer_2018/step009.md

-<p>Let's change the timeline zoom to months to quickly jump between a larger range of dates, by hovering over "DAYS" in the timeline and selecting "MONTHS".</p>
+<p>Now that the timeline is in Months view, we can use the left/right arrows to move by monthly increments.
+Alternatively, you can drag the guitar pick left/ right to move by monthly increments.</p>

+<p>Let's go back a month, to June.</p>